 To deal with these sorts of enquiries one by one, and to answer the same questions over and over, isn’t just frustrating.
 It takes time.
 Not only composing and personalising each response, but waiting for the user at the other end to reply.

 Multiply that by the dozens of candidates who might respond to an ad, and it becomes an impractical task.
 Precious hours spent dealing with tyre-kickers could mean the genuine leads get sick of waiting and leave the conversation.

 A chatbot, or course, responds instantly.
 To everyone.
 It can handle multiple conversations.
 It never loses patience, never gets sarcastic, never sends the wrong response to the wrong recipient (easy to do when you have multiple chats going at once.)

 Best of all, with a provider like Conversologie, a chatbot will be up and running, and even optimised month by month, for just a few dollars a day.
 Compare that with the expense of paying somebody by the hour to handle unqualified enquiries (only during working hours, of course.)
 Compare it with the unseen messages after hours or overnight.
 Compare it with the opportunity cost of your own lost time.

-To learn more about how a chatbot will benefit your business just book a discussion with our Chief Conversologist Jam Mayer.
+To learn more about how a chatbot will benefit your business, check out our options.